-The Eastside Community Area is within the Eastside Promise Zone that was designated in 2014.
-The Promise Zone program is a 10-year Federal program designed to test, fund, and implement place-based initiatives to provide "ladders of opportunity" for residents of Promise Zones.
-This program helped create momentum for efforts to support Eastside Area residents.
-Subsequently, Federal efforts have shifted towards attracting investment in underserved areas.
-Portions of the Eastside Area are within the recently designated Eastside Opportunity Zone.
-Opportunity Zones are a Federal program to incentivize investment into development and business creation/growth within distressed areas.
+Following the Promise Zone program, federal efforts have shifted towards attracting investment in underserved areas.
+Portions of the Eastside Area are within the Eastside Opportunity Zone, which was created in the Tax Cuts and Jobs Act of 2017.
+Opportunity Zones are a federal program to incentivize investment into development and business creation/growth within distressed areas.
 Investors in projects and/or businesses within Opportunity Zones become eligible for capital gains tax deferral and/or reduction.